 A physical therapist who conducts testing using electrophysiologic or electrodiagnostic testing must obtain and maintain the American Board of Physical Therapy Specialties Clinical Electrophysiologic Specialist Certification.

-A physical therapist may not perform sharp debridement unless the physical therapist is acting on the order or referral of a:
+A PT may not perform sharp debridement unless the PT is acting on the order or referral of a:

 Indiana PT Dry Needling